 - NCAA Grant in Aid Scholarships – $208 million

-Served as co-lead counsel in the Alston case that successfully challenged the NCAA's limitations on the benefits student-athletes can receive as part of a scholarship, culminating in a $208 million settlement.
+Served as co-lead counsel in the Alston case that successfully challenged the NCAA's limitations on the benefits college athletes can receive as part of a scholarship, culminating in a $208 million settlement and injunction upheld by the Supreme Court.
 The recovery amounts to 100 percent of single damages in an exceptional result in an antitrust case.
-Steve also co-led the 2018 trial on the injunctive aspect of the case which resulted in a change of NCAA rules limiting the financial treatment of athletes.
+Steve also co-led the 2018 trial on the injunctive aspect of the case which resulted in a change of NCAA rules limiting the financial treatment of athletes

 - Dairy Price-Fixing – $52 million